jorenham/optype/README.md

 Almost all implementations use `int` for `R`.
 In fact, if no type for `R` is specified, it will default in `int`.
-But technially speaking, these methods can be made to return anything.
+But technically speaking, these methods can be made to return anything.

 [MATH]: https://docs.python.org/3/library/math.html
 [NT]: https://docs.python.org/3/reference/datamodel.html#emulating-numeric-types

 #### Callables

-Unlike `operator`, `optype` provides the operator for callable objects:
+Unlike `operator`, `optype` provides an operator for callable objects:
 `optype.do_call(f, *args. **kwargs)`.

 `CanCall` is similar to `collections.abc.Callable`, but is runtime-checkable,